-Those portions of the printed record on appeal that correspond to the items asterisked (\) in the sample index above would be omitted if the transcript option were selected under Rule 9(c).
+Those portions of the printed record that correspond to the items asterisked (\) in the sample index above would be omitted if the transcript option were selected under Rule 9(c).
 In their place, counsel should insert a statement in substantially the following form:

-"Per Rule 9(c) of the Rules of Appellate Procedure, the transcript of proceedings in this case, taken by (name), transcriptionist, from (date) to (date) and consisting of (# of volumes) volumes and (# of pages) pages, numbered (1) through (last page #), is electronically filed pursuant to Rule 7."
+"Per Rule 9(c) of the Rules of Appellate Procedure, the transcript of proceedings in this case, taken by (name), transcriptionist, from (date) to (date) and consisting of (# of volumes) volumes and (# of pages) pages, numbered (1) through (last page #), is filed pursuant to Rule 12."

-Entire transcripts should not be inserted into the printed record on appeal, but rather should be electronically filed by the appellant pursuant to Rule 7.
-Transcript pages inserted into the record on appeal will be treated as a narration and will be printed at the standard page charge.
-Counsel should note that transcripts will not be reproduced with the record on appeal, but will be treated and used as an exhibit.
+Entire transcripts should not be inserted into the printed record.
+Transcript pages inserted into the printed record will be treated as a narration and will be printed at the standard page charge.
+Counsel should note that transcripts will not be reproduced with the printed record but will be treated and used as an exhibit.